salmanhk/cpp_starter/README.md

 For a smooth development experience in VSCode, open the repository in a Remote Container.
 This will ensure all dependencies and toolchains are set up exactly as they should be, regardless of your host system.

+## CUDA (not tested on Linux)
+There is a CUDA sample that can be compiled.
+The CUDA toolkit needs to be installed and discoverable by find_package.
+The WITH_CUDA variable can be set in the CMakeSettings.json file.
+This has not been tested on Linux.

 ## Cross-Platform Compatibility

 The project is designed to be cross-platform, compatible with both Windows and Linux.
 All scripts and code are prepared to be run on either operating system with no modifications needed.